 How Much You can Borrow

-The amount of money a lender will make available for a loan to you will be based on your housing payment.
+The amount of money a lender will make available you will be based on your housing payment.
 Housing payments are calculated with the following factors in mind:

 Interest rate—the baseline market rate is set by the Federal Reserve and your specific rate is dependent upon your credit score.

-Length of time—number of years the loan will last, typically 15 or 30.
+Length of time—number of years the mortgage will last, typically 15 or 30.

 Down payment—how much money you pay towards the principal up front.